Dean Corll: Murders

-Between 1970 and 1973, Corll is known to have killed a minimum of 28 victims.
+Between 1970 and 1973, Corll is known to have killed a minimum of twenty-nine victims.
 All of his victims were males aged 13 to 20, the majority of whom were in their mid-teens.
 Most victims were abducted from Houston Heights, which was then a low-income neighborhood northwest of downtown Houston.
 In most of these abductions, he was assisted by one or both of his teenage accomplices: David Owen Brooks and Elmer Wayne Henley.
-Several victims were friends of one or both of Corll's accomplices; others were individuals with whom Corll had himself become acquainted prior to their abduction and murder, and two other victims, Billy Baulch and Gregory Malley Winkle, were former employees of Corll Candy Company.
+Several victims were friends of one or both of Corll's accomplices; others were either hitchhikers or individuals with whom Corll had himself become acquainted prior to their abduction and murder, and two other victims, Billy Gene Baulch Jr. and Gregory Malley Winkle, were former employees of Corll Candy Company.

-Corll's victims were usually lured into either one of the two vehicles he owned (a Ford Econoline van and a Plymouth GTX) or a 1969 Chevrolet Corvette he is known to have purchased for Brooks in early 1971.
-This enticement was typically an offer of a party or a lift, and the victim would be driven to Corll's house.
+Corll's victims were usually lured into either one of the two vehicles he owned (a Ford Econoline van and a Plymouth GTX) or a 1969 Chevrolet Corvette he is known to have purchased for Brooks in February 1971.
+The enticement was typically an offer of a party or a lift, and the victim would be driven to Corll's house.
 At Corll's residence, the youths would be plied with alcohol or other drugs until they passed out, tricked into donning handcuffs, or simply grabbed by force.
-They were then stripped naked and tied to either Corll's bed or, usually, a plywood torture board which was regularly hung on a wall.
+They were then stripped naked and tied to either Corll's bed or, usually, a marine-grade plywood torture board which was regularly hung on a wall.
 Once manacled, the victims would be sexually assaulted, beaten, tortured and, sometimes after several days, killed by strangulation or shooting with a .22 caliber pistol.
-Their bodies were then tied in plastic sheeting and buried in one of four places: a rented boat shed in southwest Houston, a beach on the Bolivar Peninsula, a woodland near Lake Sam Rayburn (where Corll's family owned a lakeside log cabin), or a beach in Jefferson County.
+Their bodies were then tied in plastic sheeting and buried in one of four places: a rented boat shed in Southwest Houston, a beach on the Bolivar Peninsula, a woodland near Lake Sam Rayburn (where Corll's family owned a lakeside log cabin), or a beach in Jefferson County.

 In several instances, Corll forced his victims to either phone or write to their parents with explanations for their absences in an effort to allay the parents' fears for their sons' safety.
 He is also known to have retained keepsakes—usually keys—from his victims.

-During the years in which he abducted and murdered his victims, Corll often changed addresses.
-However, until he moved to Pasadena in the spring of 1973, he always lived in or close to Houston Heights.
+During the years in which he abducted and murdered his victims, Corll often changed addresses—sometimes residing in an apartment for a matter of weeks before relocating.
+However, until he moved into his father's former home in Pasadena in the spring of 1973, he always lived in or close to Houston Heights—frequently close to elementary schools.